ericoporto/ags-manual-wiki/DistGame.md

 Due to the licenses of code used by AGS, the documentation of your game should acknowledge the following:

-* TrueType font display uses ALFont by Javier Gonzalez and the FreeType project.
-Distributed under the terms of the FreeType project license.
+- TrueType font display uses ALFont by Javier Gonzalez and the FreeType project, distributed under the terms of the FreeType project license.

-* OGG player is alogg by Javier Gonzalez, using the Ogg Vorbis decoder, which is available from https://www.xiph.org/ Copyright (c) 2002-2008, Xiph.org Foundation
+Additionally, an acknowledgment in the game documentation would be appreciated but is not required but is not required on the following

+- Audio decoding is SDL Sound, and mixing is MojoAL, both by Ryan C. Gordon, both distributed under the terms of the zlib License.
-* MP3 player is almp3, by Javier Gonzalez and the FreeAmp team.
-It uses the mpg123 MP3 decoder, and is distributed under the terms of the GNU Lesser General Public License version 2.1.
+SDL Sound MIDI decoding incorporates Timidity source code, which is dual-licensed under the Perl Artistic License or GNU Lesser General Public License 2.1.

+- Backend of Audio, Graphics, input and additional systems is SDL2, by Sam Lantinga, distributed under the terms of the zlib License.

 You must also comply with the license for AGS:
 [Artistic License 2.0](https://opensource.org/licenses/artistic-license-2.0.php)